ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/interceptors.md

 ## OnCreateAsync

 This method is invoked for **every** GraphQL request sent via HTTP.
-It is a great place to set global state variables, extend the identity of the authenticated user or anything that we want to do on a per-request basis.
+It is a great place to set global state variables, extend the identity of the authenticated user or do anything that we want to do on a per-request basis.

 ```csharp
 public override ValueTask OnCreateAsync(HttpContext context,